 After the rescue Steve recruits Barnes, Dugan, Jones, Morita, Falsworth and Dernier to attack known Hydra bases.
 He is provided with an upgraded suit, that he designed, and a new circular shield made of Vibranium.
 They attack a Hydra train to capture Arnim Zola, but lose Barnes.
 Steve later on leads an attack on Schimdt's base.
 He jumps on board Schimdt's secret weapon, and confronts him.
 During their fight Steve damages the container of the Tesseract.
 In doing this, Schimdt for the first time grabs the Tesseract, which causes him to vanish into a bright light.
 Steve seeing no safe way to land the plane. with the bombs and weapons on board, makes a a daring decision to crash the plane into the Arctic.
 He does just that, and begins his 70-year time in suspended animation.

 He remains frozen until the present day, when he is found.
 He is taken and awakens in a hospital room.
 He quickly figures out something is wrong, because of the baseball game in the radio.
 He flees out of the room into a present New York, which takes him by surprise and is confronted by Nick Fury who informs Steve that he was asleep for almost 70 years.
 When Fury asked if he was going to be OK, Steve in a sad tone replies "I had a date".

 The Avengers (2012)

-Chris Evans reprises his role as Captain America.
+Chris Evans reprises his role as Captain America in The Avengers.
 Steve Rogers finds himself lost in a new world, after his defrosting.
 He recounts various memories of his life in the 1940s and World War 2, while he is working out in a boxing gym.
 Nick Fury approaches him with mission to save the world again.
 He is informed about Loki and how he stole the Tesseract, to conquer Earth, to which Steve is not thrilled to learn about especially the Tesseract, Hydra's secret weapon and power source.
 Even though he accepts the mission, he tells Fury "you should have left it in the ocean", when asked about any important information on the Tesseract.